mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 <img src="Images/10.png">

-Once you've logged into the admin portal, select "Posts > Add New" to create a new blog post:
+3.15 Once you've logged into the admin portal, select "Posts > Add New" to create a new blog post:

 <img src="Images/11.png">

-Populate the post with filler content and select "Publish" in the top right hand corner:
+3.16 Populate the post with filler content and select "Publish" in the top right hand corner:

 <img src="Images/12.png">

-Navigate back to the blog homepage to verify your post is visible:
+3.17 Navigate back to the blog homepage to verify your post is visible:

 <img src="Images/13.png">

-If you intend to move on to the Velero lab, you are finished.
+3.18 (Optional) If you intend to move on to the Velero lab, you are finished.
 If you do not intend to complete the Velero lab at this time, please delete all of the resources created in this lab in order to clean up for subsequent users:

 ~~~
 $ kubectl delete namespace wordpress